Owenaphill/Owenaphill/README.md

 I try to design and create what I can.

 My main tech stack is Java, Python, and C++.
-I like to occasionally tinker with fixing computers and networking.
+I like to also tinker with fixing computers and networking.

 I've got a mix of coding projects as well as some networking projects so I hope you enjoy!